 \section{Introduction}

-\IEEEPARstart{A}{ction} understanding—specifically online action detection \cite{de2016online} and action anticipation\cite{kitani2012activity}—aims to identify current or predict future actions from streaming videos.
+\IEEEPARstart{A}{ction} understanding, specifically online action detection \cite{de2016online} and action anticipation\cite{kitani2012activity}, aims to identify current or future actions from streaming videos.
 For the online task, only current and historical information can be utilized, whereas future information is inaccessible.
 These tasks are fundamental in action retrieval\cite{li2024adaptive}, intelligent surveillance \cite{xia2023exploring}, embodied intelligence (e.g., human–robot interaction \cite{song2018temporal}\cite{li2021restep}), and autonomous driving systems \cite{liu2023hcm}.
 Humans often imagine future events based on past experiences.
-This process can be viewed as modeling past actions to assess current or future states \cite{schacter2007remembering}.
+This process can be viewed as modelling the past to predict the present or the future\cite{schacter2007remembering}.
 Consequently, replicating this cognitive ability is key to narrowing the performance gap between machines and humans.
 Current mainstream approaches predominantly center on memory mechanisms \cite{xu2021long, chen2022gatehub, zhao2022real, girdhar2021anticipative}.
-A notable example is Long Short-term TRansformer\cite{xu2021long}, which splits its memory encoder into long- and short-term stages for online action detection and anticipation, resulting in more representative memory features.
+A notable example is Long Short-term TRansformer\cite{xu2021long}, which splits its memory encoder into long- and short-term stages for online action detection and anticipation.
 Similarly, other studies have extended memory mechanism with various improvements.
-Temporal Smoothing Transformers \cite{chen2022gatehub} uses a streaming transformer paradigm to handle large-scale memory sequences, enabling efficient fusion of short- and long-term context to enhance memory learning and ultimately deliver strong performance in online action detection and anticipation.
-Gated History Unit with Background Suppression (GateHub) \cite{zhao2023learning} introduces a Gated History Unit (GHU) that applies a position-guided gated cross-attention to enhance memory segments and suppress background sequence, improving online action detection.
-However, during action detection or anticipation, memory-based models inevitably encounter irrelevant or distracting frames.
+Temporal Smoothing Transformers \cite{zhao2022real} uses a streaming transformer paradigm to handle large-scale memory sequences, enabling efficient fusion of short- and long-term context to enhance memory learning and ultimately deliver strong performance in online action detection.
+Gated History Unit with Background Suppression (GateHub)\cite{chen2022gatehub} introduces a Gated History Unit (GHU) that applies a position-guided gated cross-attention to enhance memory segments and suppress background sequence, improving online action detection.
+However, during action detection or anticipation, memory-based models inevitably encounter irrelevant frames.
 This issue becomes more pronounced in longer videos, where redundant and noisy information accumulates over time.
-Consequently, critical cues may become "buried" under a flood of unrelated features, hindering the model’s ability to focus on the truly essential dependencies within the action pattern.
+Consequently, critical cues may become "buried" under a flood of unrelated features, hindering the model’s ability to focus on the truly essential dependencies.